 I would be remiss to not mention what my colleague Raphael Orlove calls “The greatest bumper cut of all time,” the Golf MK4.
 I have to agree that it is a pretty good use of lines.

-Still, most of the time automakers just pretend it doesn’t exist.
-This really started to bother me with the current Toyota Camry.
+Still, most of the time automakers just pretend it just simply doesn’t exist.
+This really started to bother me with the 2019 Toyota Camry (and I still haven’t got over it).
 Toyota added a fake vent below the tail light, and while I detest fake vents, I was excited to see that they had made some effort to add design to the bumper cut line.
 But upon closer inspection, I see that the cut line is still there, right next to the fake vent!

 I’m not sure what the answer is here.
 Maybe an extension of the rear lamp, or a really long turn indicator?
 I’ve spent several years working in design studios, but I’m an engineer, not a designer.
 Engineers are not allowed to have design ideas, because our design ideas are beige, and square, and inexpensive.
 If engineers designed cars, they would all look like desktop PCs from the ‘90s.
 Alas, this line will continue to be ignored; left to be explored someday in the future by an intrepid designer, who will probably turn it into another goddamn fake vent.